 README.md

-Several benchmark tasks are provided based on data from the American Community Survey.
-Namely, each tabular prediction task from the popular folktables package is made available as a natural-language Q&A task.
+Pre-defined Q&A benchmark tasks are provided based on data from the American Community Survey (ACS).
+Each tabular prediction task from the popular folktables package is made available as a natural-language Q&A task.

 Parsed and ready-to-use versions of each folktexts dataset can be found on Huggingface.